muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76RC16):
+- Changed: Keyboard Ex and keyboard API: Implemented an experimental alternate method to send keyboard input to a background process.

 ### (m76RC15):
 - Fix: Gated Axis Action: resolved an issue where range exit actions could trigger multiple times.
 The tracking logic for range entry/exit was refactored.
 - New: Keyboard Ex and keyboard API additional instrumentation (keyboard and extra mode) for target process data.